-- 1. Securely, strap hopper hoop to the frame. - 2.
+- 1. Securely, strap the hopper hoop to the frame. - 2.
 Remove the existing rubber flashing from the hopper and transition. - 3.
 Move transition rollers as far apart as possible. - 4.
 Tension the belt and adjust its tracking. - 5.
 Lay the rubber side flashing down on the angled side bracket of the hopper. - The end with the large hole, will lay under the tail flashing. - 6.
-Place tail flashing on top of the side flashing. - 7.
-Insert the elevator bolts: - First, through the flat bar inside the canvas. - Second, through the tail flashing. - Third, through the large hole in the side flashing. - Fourth, fasten to the tail bracket on the frame. - 8.
-Lay the transition, corner flashing in place. - IMPORTANT: Work the flashing around the roller to cup it well. - 9.
-Lay the end of the side flashing over the transition flashing.
+Position the tail flashing over the side flashing. - 7.
+Insert the elevator bolts: - First, through the flat bar inside the canvas. - Second, through the tail flashing. - Third, through the large hole in the side flashing. - Fourth, fasten to the tail bracket on the frame.